ascott18/sisyphus/readme.md

     * This directory contains compiled views, sessions (if the session driver is set to 'file'), and caches (if the cache driver is set to 'file').
     * The following should get permissions set up sufficiently:
         * `sudo chown -R www-data:www-data` to set the appropriate owner and group of all the files.
-        * `chmod -R 755 storage/` to set the appropriate permissions for /storage.
+        * `sudo chmod -R 755 storage/` to set the appropriate permissions for /storage.

 ### PHP Configuration
 This application requires the following PHP extensions.
 There is a good chance they are all already installed and enabled.
 Check `phpinfo()` output to check if any are missing.